GCDigitalFellows/GCDRI_databases/dboutline.md

 	);
 	```

-	The structure of your "studnets" table should look like this:
+	The structure of your "students" table should look like this:

 	![Structure of the new "students" table](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/images/student_tab_struc.png)

-	The foreign key points to a primary key in another table, in this case the ‘programs’ table.
-This relationship is specified with the clause `FOREIGN KEY (id_program) REFERENCES programs(id)`, which links the ‘id_program’ field in the ‘students’ table to the ‘id’ field in the ‘programs’ table.
-This relationship requires that all records in the ‘students’ table point to a valid primary key in the ‘programs’ table.
+	The foreign key points to a primary key in another table, in this case the "programs" table.
+This relationship is specified with the clause `FOREIGN KEY (id_program) REFERENCES programs(id)`, which links the "id_program" field in the "students" table to the "id" field in the "programs" table.

+	All records in the "students" table must point to a valid primary key in the "programs" table.

 7. The last step is to add some data to the new "students" table
 	```